 The letters listed above are wonderful resources that you can use to help repair your credit.
 By sending letters to credit reporting agencies, you force lenders to prove that you owe them money and that they are justified in adding the negative item on your credit report.

-This places the burden of proof on your lenders rather than allowing them to assume everything on your credit reports are correct.
+This places the burden of proof on your creditors rather than allowing them to assume everything on your credit reports is correct.

 They look at hundreds of letters a day and are sure to notice which letters have been copied and pasted, and which ones actually incorporate some original thought.